aws/aws-iot-device-sdk-embedded-C/README.md

 ### 202009.00

 [API documentation of 202009.00 release](https://docs.aws.amazon.com/freertos/latest/lib-ref/embedded-csdk/202009.00/lib-ref/index.html)
-We have released version 202009.00 of the AWS IoT Device SDK for Embedded-C (C-SDK).

 This release includes refactored MQTT, JSON Parser, and AWS IoT Device Shadow libraries for optimized memory usage and modularity.
 These libraries are included in the SDK via [Git submoduling](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 These libraries have gone through code quality checks including verification that no function has a [GNU Complexity](https://www.gnu.org/software/complexity/manual/complexity.html) score over 8, and checks against deviations from mandatory rules in the [MISRA coding standard](https://www.misra.org.uk/MISRAHome/MISRAC2012/tabid/196/Default.aspx).
 Deviations from the MISRA C:2012 guidelines are documented under [MISRA Deviations](https://github.com/aws/aws-iot-device-sdk-embedded-C/blob/master/MISRA.md).
 These libraries have also undergone both static code analysis from [Coverity static analysis](https://scan.coverity.com/), and validation of memory safety and data structure invariance through the [CBMC automated reasoning tool](https://www.cprover.org/cbmc/).

-If you are upgrading from v3.x API of the C-SDK to the 202009.00 release, please follow the [migration guide](https://docs.aws.amazon.com/freertos/latest/lib-ref/embedded-csdk/202009.00/lib-ref/docs/doxygen/output/html/migration_guide.html).
+If you are upgrading from v3.x API of the C-SDK to the 202009.00 release, please refer to [Migration guide from v3.1.2 to 202009.00 and newer releases](#migration-guide-from-v312-to-20200900-and-newer-releases).
 If you are using the C-SDK v4_beta_deprecated branch, note that we will continue to maintain this branch for critical bug fixes and security patches but will not add new features to it.
 See the C-SDK v4_beta_deprecated branch [README](https://github.com/aws/aws-iot-device-sdk-embedded-C/blob/v4_beta_deprecated/README.md) for additional details.

 ### v3.1.2